dylanmckay/ib-rs/docs/MarketDataApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **iserver_marketdata_snapshot_get**
-> Vec<::models::InlineResponse2007> iserver_marketdata_snapshot_get(conids, optional)
+> Vec<::models::InlineResponse20013> iserver_marketdata_snapshot_get(conids, optional)
 Market Data

 Get Market Data for the given conid(s).
 The end-point will return by default bid, ask, last, change, change pct, close, listing exchange.
 See response fields for a list of available fields that can be request via fields argument.
+The endpoint /iserver/accounts should be called prior to /iserver/marketdata/snapshot.
+To receive all available fields the /snapshot endpoint will need to be called several times.

 ### Required Parameters